svpino/ml.school/program/metaflow/README.md

-## Deployment Pipeline
+## Deploying the Model

-The deployment pipeline supports deploying the latest model from the Model Registry to SageMaker or Azure ML.
+The deployment pipeline supports deploying the latest model from the model registry to SageMaker or Azure ML.
 You can control the platform you want to deploy to by using the `--target` parameter.

 The deployment pipeline will create a new endpoint to host the model if it doesn't exist.
 If the endpoint already exists, the pipeline will update the endpoint configuration with the latest model version.